NCAR/DART/docs/pages/Getting_Started.md

 Be aware that we have slightly modified *mkmf* such that it also creates an example namelist file for each program.
-The example namelist is called `input.nml._program_default` so as not to clash with any existing `input.nml` that may exist in that directory.
+The example namelist is called `input.nml._program_default` so as not to clash with any other `input.nml` that may exist in that directory.

 <span id="template" class="anchor"></span> [](#template)